NIEHS/flood-risk-health-effects/README.md

 4. CARmodeling_local_job_CHD.R, CARmodeling_local_job_BPHIGH.R, CARmodeling_local_job_CASTHMA.R, CARmodeling_local_job_MHLTH.R in scripts/ folder: runs the CAR model for 3 chains on each of the four health outcomes.
 5. reports/basic_CAR_model_all_census_tract.Rmd: conducts Bayesian model diagnostics and displays model results for each of the health outcomes.

+# Small Code Example

+See small_demo.R for a demonstration of my implementation of the Leroux CAR model based on CARBayes.

 Citation for CARBayes package: Duncan Lee (2013).
 CARBayes: An R Package for Bayesian